 Grooming is hence simply a sign of feline affection!
 Congratulations: your cat has selected you into this usually very selective “preferred peers” group.
-You will notice that your cat usually grooms your hair when you are lying down or when you are asleep, which are periods he considers to be appropriate for “affection grooming”.
-If he instead « grooms » or « eats » your hair when you are busy and active, it is more likely that this behaviour has more to do with him being playful.
+You will notice that your cat usually grooms your hair when you are lying down or when you are asleep, which are periods it considers to be appropriate for “affection grooming”.
+If he instead “grooms” or “eats” your hair when you are busy and active, it is more likely that this behaviour has more to do with it being playful.

-Cats groom their peers for another reason: Territoriality.
-Your cat wants to remove other scents and debris from your “fur”, so that you smell like his own.
-This is an attention reserved to member of his “pack”, or to members who he wishes would be part of his pack.
+Cats groom their peers for another reason: territoriality.
+Your cat wants to remove other scents and debris from your “fur”, so that you smell like its own.
+This is an attention reserved to member of its “pack”, or to members it wishes would be part of its pack.

 While we can be pleased to deserve such attention at first, cat drool in our hair or a rough tongue on our delicate skin usually is not as much appreciated as our cat thinks.